-ВМР Description Impacts Reduced/Avoided Cultural and Historic Resources Implementation of the Proposed Action would result in an overall beneficial effect to the buildings.
+BMP Description Impacts Reduced/Avoided Cultural and Historic Resources Implementation of the Proposed Action would result in an overall beneficial effect to the buildings.
 GSA would implement the Proposed Action in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 The Standards would direct the manner in which the historic buildings are altered, in order to ensure that historic integrity would be retained and to ensure that the activities would be below the threshold of an adverse effect.
-GSA is coordinating with SHPO requesting that SHPO concur with GSA's determination of No Historic Properties Affected for the Proposed Action Historic Resources Air Quality and Greenhouse Gas (GHG) Emissions Reduction Measures The Proposed Action would comply with applicable regulatory requirements and emissions best management practices of the Bay Area Air Quality Management District.
+Historic treatments to be physically and aesthetically compatible with historic materials.
+Only contractors with experience with historic structures to be permitted.
+GSA's Regional Historic Preservation Office to be involved in the review process to provide quality assurance of work involving historic materials.
+Historic Resources Air Quality and Greenhouse Gas (GHG) Emissions Reduction Measures The Proposed Action would comply with applicable regulatory requirements and emissions best management practices of the Bay Area Air Quality Management District.
 Examples include utilizing vehicles that meet the newest vehicle emission standards, eliminating vehicle idling, using ultra-low sulfur diesel, utilizing battery-powered or natural gas tools when available, and registering and maintaining all fleet vehicles with applicable California construction fleet equipment standards.
-Air Quality and GHG Emissions Noise and Vibration Control Measures The construction contractor would comply with the San Francisco Noise Ordinance (Police Code Article 29) and implement the following construction BMPs, as applicable, to reduce noise and vibration effects during construction: Properly outfit and maintain construction equipment with manufacturer recommended noise reduction devices to minimize construction-generated noise.
+Air Quality and GHG Emissions Noise and Vibration The construction contractor would comply with the San Francisco Noise Ordinance (Police Code Article 29) and implement the following construction BMPs, as applicable, to reduce noise and vibration effects during construction: Properly outfit and maintain construction equipment with manufacturer recommended noise reduction devices to minimize construction-generated noise.
 Operate diesel equipment with closed engine doors and equip with factory recommended mufflers.
-Prohibit unnecessary idling of internal combustion engines (e.g., in excess of 5 minutes).
 Noise

-ВМР Description Impacts Reduced/Avoided Locate material stockpiles and mobile equipment staging, parking, and maintenance areas as far as practicable from noise sensitive receptors.
+BMP Description Impacts Reduced/Avoided Prohibit unnecessary idling of internal combustion engines (e.g., in excess of 5 minutes).
+Locate material stockpiles and mobile equipment staging, parking, and maintenance areas as far as practicable from noise sensitive receptors.
 Limit use of noise-producing signals, including horns, whistles, alarms, and bells, for safety warning purposes only.
 Receive and resolve noise complaints (i.e., this is the responsibility and under the authority of the on-site construction supervisor).
 Use designated truck routes designed to minimize impacts on residential areas and sensitive receptors for vehicles used to haul materials or traveling to and from the site shall use designated truck routes.
 Transportation and Parking The Proposed Action's impacts to transportation and parking would be limited to the duration of construction.
 Delivery and removal trips would be periodic and may be scheduled outside of the traditional peak commuting periods.
-Although impacts to transportation and parking would be less than significant, the following provide further measures to minimize potential impacts: Transportation and Parking Develop a transportation management plan to minimize the effects of recurring worker commuting trips on the street network and parking facilities.
+Although impacts to transportation and parking would be less than significant, the following provide further measures to minimize potential impacts: Develop a transportation management plan to minimize the effects of recurring worker commuting trips on the street network and parking facilities.
 To the extent feasible, the plan should incentivize construction workers to use Muni and BART services for access.
-Process appropriate construction traffic control permits with the City of San Francisco to minimize construction impacts to traffic and transit services.
-Hazardous Materials and Wastes Management Plan The construction contractor would implement a Hazardous Materials and Wastes Management Plan to ensure appropriate procedures are in place to address handling, storage, and disposal of hazardous materials and wastes during construction.
-Public Health and Safety (Hazardous Waste)
+Process appropriate construction traffic control permits with the Transportation and Parking City of San Francisco to minimize construction impacts to traffic and transit services.
+Solid and Hazardous Wastes/Materials and Wastes Management Plan to ensure appropriate procedures are in Public Health and Safety (Hazardous Waste)